vanhoangkha/Networking-fundamentals/Day09_Switch_Interfaces.md

 // Show all interfaces of Switch 1.

-SW# show ip Giao diện brief
+SW# show ip Interface brief

 This will show the interfaces currently on Switch 1.
 It has the same information structure as Cisco Routers.

 Notice the Status (Layer 2) and Giao thức (Layer 1) columns are showing "up/up".

-Unlike ROUTERS, SWITCHES do no Mặc định to 'Quản trị down/down'(shutdown).
+Unlike ROUTERS, SWITCHES do no Default to 'Quản trị down/down'(shutdown).

 Unconnected devices will show as "down" and "down" (not connected to another device)